-Contributions are income tax-deferred (but you pay FICA and Medicare taxes).
+Contributions are income tax-deferred aside from FICA and Medicare taxes which is 7.65% in 2020.
 This just means that you’ll pay Federal and Iowa income taxes once the pension starts in retirement.
-The maximum wage (for 2017) that counts towards the contribution percentage is $270,000.
+The maximum wage that counts towards the contribution percentage is $285,000 for 2020.

 The calculation IPERS uses is a little more detailed, but this will get you close.

-Now that you have your estimated IPERS benefit, let’s talk about the rest of your retirement income.
+Now that you have your estimated IPERS benefit, let’s talk about the rest of your retirement income and your retirement plan as a whole.
 In our example above, our soon-to-be-retiree has replaced about 40% of her annual income.
 She will also receive a Social Security benefit, and though that system has its own complicated calculation, you can generally assume Social Security will also pay about 40% of your annual salary.

 There are some important caveats here, like the length of employment, and how higher-income workers replace a smaller percentage.
-Also, your situation is unique, have I mentioned that before?
-You’re reading this because you want general guidance, but if you want specific answers, a more detailed plan with someone like me is in order.
+Also, one of the most important things to remember is that your situation is unique, have we mentioned that before?
+You’re reading this because you want general guidance, but if you want specific answers, schedule a free consultation to create a more detailed, custom plan.

 Caveats aside, your IPERS and Social Security benefits could replace a significant amount of your annual income, around 80% in our example retiree’s case.
 This is the bedrock of your retirement plan—learn to love these two foundational pieces!

 This foundation might not make for a “comfortable” retirement though, with fun extras like hobbies and vacations.
 For that, you’ll need additional savings.
 The last rule-of-thumb we’ll discuss today as we build the basic plan for your IPERS-based income is the 4% rule.